Clues in Our Cells: Finding New Approaches to Heart Disease

 Roberta A Gottlieb, MD, has found a revolutionary new way of studying heart disease by looking at mitochondria within cells.

 Being able to look deep inside a cell, study its finely tuned recycling system and use that knowledge to test novel interventions for heart disease gives Roberta A. Gottlieb, MD, a tremendous sense of wonder and satisfaction.

-"The cell is such a complicated network — it's amazing," said Gottlieb, director of Translational Research in the Barbra Streisand Women's Heart Center, director of Molecular Cardiobiology in the Cedars-Sinai Heart Institute, and the Dorothy and E. Phillip Lyon Chair in Molecular Cardiology in honor of Clarence M. Agress, MD.
+"The cell is such a complicated network—it's amazing," said Gottlieb, director of Translational Research in the Barbra Streisand Women's Heart Center, director of Molecular Cardiobiology in the Smidt Heart Institute, and the Dorothy and E. Phillip Lyon Chair in Molecular Cardiology in honor of Clarence M. Agress, MD.

 Now, researchers in the Gottlieb Laboratory have invented a powerful tool that enables them to see up close and in real time how cells process unwanted, unnecessary or damaged components.
 Of particular interest is the disposal of organelles, specialized structures within each cell that include the mitochondria, which serve as cells' energy factories.
 This tool paints the mitochondria in different colors based on how long they've been in the cell and reveals specialized regions that give rise to new mitochondria.